 I certainly no longer scoff at the idea of using our mods in higher-gain amps as I did initially.
 In fact, we’ve recently validated our standard-wire mods to work with the famous two-channel Mesa Dual-and-Triple Rectifier amps.
 These are well known to become too loose when the gain controls are pushed too far clockwise.
 For my own use with the mod inserted, I was able to reduce my own Dual Rectifier’s preamp gain to 9 o’clock.
 The result?
 Perfect percussive high gain that sounded and felt fantastic – and very natural.

-Similarly, I tried the mod in a Marshall JCM 2000 DSL 100 and achieved similar results.
+Similarly, I tried the mod in a Marshall JCM 2000 DSL 100 (check video below!) and achieved similar results.
 It’s really been nice to have the option to play with the new range of sweet spots in gain and positively impact an amp’s feel and dynamic control using our mods.
 Keep checking out our compatibility list as we will continue to work with manufacturers and designers to keep the list updated as we validate additional amplifiers.